virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onBeforeAttachExtIp

-The event can handle custom action before the *attache Ext IP address* action execution.
+The event can handle custom action before attaching External IP address.
 The *onBeforeAttachExtIp* event is triggered each time before the external IP address attachment.

 **Event Placeholders:**